 #3 – Sony HD Camcorder HDRCX405 Review

 Which options do you miss on this bargain camcorder?
-Sony haven’t included features like Touchscreen menu, Microphone in and headphone slots in an effort to lower the price.
+Sony hasn’t included features like Touchscreen menu, Microphone in and headphone slots in an effort to lower the price.
 HD video quality remains very good (like any Sony).
 The unit is also the smallest and lightest in our top list, so perfect for recording on the move.

-- 50Mbps XAVC STM1 1920×1080 at 60P, AVCHD® and MP4 codecs.
+- 50Mbps XAVC STM1 1920×1080 at 60P, AVCHD®, and MP4 codecs.
 30x Optical / 60x Clear Image Zoom to get closer to the action.
 26.8mm wide angle ZEISS® Lens

 - Automatically creates highlight video in MP4 from multiple clips.
 Optical SteadyShotTM image stabilization w/ Active mode.
 Built-in USB cable for easy file transfer/charge